9 Ways To Reduce Your Monthly Gas Bill

 Window Wrap- While this might not be the most aesthetically pleasing way to keep your heat in, it definitely makes a big difference!

 Insulate Your Attic- This is one of the best ways to save on heating costs if you haven’t done it already.
 You can, of course, pay a company to do it for you.
-But taking the DIY route to installing blow-in insulation is even smarter.
+But taking the DIY route to installing blown-in insulation is even smarter.
 You can do it in just a few hours with the help of a friend!
+Here’s a simple blown-in insulation tutorial that can show you how.
 Again, check to see if your energy provider will pay for a chunk of the materials.

 Winter Curtains- Another fairly inexpensive solution to escaping warm air is installing thick, blackout curtains.
 They can create an insulating layer in front of your windows, keeping you warmer at night.